CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** ** Inventory

 To avoid incompatibilities and inconsistencies of software in specific versions as well as configurations (eg IP address conflicts), the configuration of the individual OT components should be documented in a list.
 In addition, OT components can be quickly identified in this way when new updates become available or configuration changes are required.
-Even if updates are not possible, such a list can be used to assess the potential impact on a timely basis.
+Even if updates are not possible, such a list can be used to evaluate the potential impact on a timely basis.

 The list can, for example, document the following properties: